num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 The instance count is how many instances of tool you want splitting the work starting at 0.
 Choose a number.

 Now here is the most important part.
 The instance index of the command.
-If you typed an instance count of 3 then you want to type the commmand 3 times with an instance index for each value.
+If you typed an instance count of 3 then you want to type the command 3 times with an instance index for each value.
 Here is what this would look like.

 ```
 h2tool lightmaps-slave scenarios\multi\halo\coagulation\coagulation coagulation medium 3 0